Danack/FunctionTypes/1_callable_type_rfc.md

 #### Enum types
 ```
-typedef direction = enum('North', 'South', 'East', 'West');
+type direction = enum('North', 'South', 'East', 'West');
 ```

 #### Union types
 ```
-typedef ExpectedExceptions = S3Exception|ImagickException|BadArgumentException;
+type ExpectedExceptions = S3Exception|ImagickException|BadArgumentException;
 ```

 #### Generic definitions
 ```
-typedef ArrayOfStrings =  array<string>;
+type ArrayOfStrings =  array<string>;
 ```

 ### Why both inline and defined types

 Both of them allow the same thing, of defining the signature of a callable type to for a parameter, return or property type, each of those will be more useful in specific situations.

-#### Named typedef
+#### Named type

 These are more useful when a callable type is defined in a library and then that definition is used either in another library or in the main application code.
 By giving the callable type a name, you can search for usage of it across a codebase easily.
-Additionally named typedefs can support nesting of callables.
+Additionally named types can support nesting of callables.

 ```
 // Define a callable that returns an int
-typedef foo = callable(): int;
+type foo = callable(): int;

 // Define a callable that returns a callable that returns int
-typedef bar = callable(): foo;
+type bar = callable(): foo;

 ```